-Multi-instrumentalist, composer Norberto Osvaldo Morales (Noro) was born in the Puerto de Tierra section of San Juan, Puerto Rico on January 4th, 1911.
-Initially, he was trained as a trombonist however he is remembered as an exceptional pianist and bandleader.
+Multi-instrumentalist composer Norberto Osvaldo Morales (Noro) was born in the Puerto de Tierra section of San Juan, Puerto Rico on January 4th, 1911.
+An exceptional pianist and bandleader, he was initially trained as a trombonist.

-According to the musicologist Max Salazar: “Noro was a Puerto Rican hero in the 1940s, partly because some of the title of the tunes he wrote bore the names of Puerto Rican cities and also because of Rafael Hernandez’s lyrics, which celebrated the island’s culture.
+According to musicologist Max Salazar: “Noro was a Puerto Rican hero in the 1940s, partly because some of the titles of the tunes he wrote bore the names of Puerto Rican cities and also because of Rafael Hernández’s lyrics, which celebrated the island’s culture.
 For the first half of the 1940s, Morales and Xavier Cugat’s groups were the most popular bands around; after 1945, Morales’s main rival as a bandleader was Machito.
-During this period, Noro’s band was paid the highest compliment an orchestra can get: where Morales and his group appeared, musicians from other bands would come just to watch the performance.
-That was what Tito Puente, Tito Rodriguez, Charlie Palmieri, Hector Rivera, Lou Perez, Pete Terrace, Frankie Colon, and Ken Rosa did on many occasions.”
+During this period, Noro’s band was paid the highest compliment an orchestra can get.
+Wherever Morales and his group appeared, musicians from other bands would come to watch the performance including Tito Puente, Tito Rodriguez, Charlie Palmieri, Hector Rivera, Lou Perez, Pete Terrace, and Frankie Colon.”

 Noro was raised in a musical environment.
-His father, Louis was a violinist; his brother Ismael (Esy) played the flute and saxophone; Jose (Pepito) was a saxophonist, brother Luis played the violin and sister, Alicia played the piano.
+His father, Louis was a violinist; his brother Ismael played the flute and saxophone; Jose (Pepito) was a saxophonist, brother Luis played the violin, and sister, Alicia played the piano.
 All were all outstanding musicians.

-In 1924, father Louis Morales, his wife, and nine children moved to Caracas, Venezuela, and he became the musical director for (then) President Juan Gomez.
-Shortly after that, Luis Morales died, and Noro took over.
+In 1924, the Morales family moved to Caracas, Venezuela, and Morales’s father became the musical director for (then) President Juan Gomez.
+Shortly after that, Morales senior died, and Noro took over.

-Six years later the orchestra broke up, and the family returned to Puerto Rico, where Noro freelanced as a pianist with Rafael Sanchez y Su Sinfonica, the Midnight Serenaders, Carmelo Diaz and Rafael Munoz among others before relocating to New York City in 1935.
+Six years later the orchestra broke up, and the family returned to Puerto Rico, where Noro freelanced as a pianist with Rafael Sanchez y Su Sinfonica, the Midnight Serenaders, Carmelo Diaz, and Rafael Muñoz before moving to New York City in 1935.

 His first stateside job was with the Alberto Socarras orchestra.
-The Morales Brothers Puerto Rican Orchestra emerged in 1938 with drummer Humberto, flutist Etsy, and Pepito.
-Their first six recordings were for Columbia Records.
+Later, the Morales Brothers Puerto Rican Orchestra emerged in 1938 with drummer Humberto, flutist Etsy, and Pepito.
+The group made six recordings for Columbia Records.

-An incident at the legendary Stork Club between Noro and the popular radio personality, news anchor and journalist Walter Winchell led to a boost in his popularity.
+An incident at the legendary Stork Club between Noro and the popular radio personality, news anchor, and journalist Walter Winchell also led to a boost in his popularity.
 According to Salazar: “Winchell spoke to Noro in English.
 With a bewildered look Noro replied, ‘Scoose me, my English is not so nice looking.’
 Winchell mentioned the incident in his column the next day.”
-Afterward, Noro composed the tune, Walter Winchell Rumba.
+To mark the occasion Morales composed the tune, Walter Winchell Rumba.

-Noro was equally famous in Puerto Rico.
-He performed for the inauguration of the island’s first elected Governor, Luis Muñoz Marin.
-The performance led to a recording contract with MGM Records.
-According to Serrano, “On the first MGM LP, Morales recorded (the tune) Rum & Soda, which he dedicated to the Governor and a campaign to popularize Puerto Rico’s rums.”
+He was equally famous in Puerto Rico.
+Noro performed for the inauguration of the island’s first elected Governor, Luis Muñoz Marin, which led to a recording contract with MGM Records.
+According to Basilio Serrano, “On the first MGM LP, Morales recorded (the tune) Rum & Soda, which he dedicated to the Governor and a campaign to popularize Puerto Rico’s rums.”

 Morales was also known as the “Latin Duke Ellington,” and the “Dean of Latin Jazz.”
-There is a difference of opinion as to whether or not Noro was a jazz musician.
-Max Salazar is dismissive of Noro’s jazz “chops.”
 Basilio Serrano describes Noro’s sound as “bright and syncopated” and “jazz with a Latin ambiance.”
-This much is for sure; Noro was masterful, innovative pianist whose sound encompassed Puerto Rico’s flavor with New York City sensibilities.
-Also, he was popular and successful in the New York scene for roughly 20 years.
+This much is certain; Noro was a masterful and innovative pianist whose sound captured Puerto Rico’s flavor with New York City sensibilities.
+Also, he was a popular figure in the New York music scene for roughly twenty years.

-Also, he influenced Machito, Tito Rodriguez Tito Puente, and Charlie Palmieri and to a lesser degree, Eddie Palmieri among others — many of who went through his band and performed with many significant artists including Pellin Rodriguez, Vicentico Valdes, Dioris Valladares, Vitin Aviles, Ray Romero, Manny Oquendo, Willie Rodriguez, Willie Rosario, and Ray Santos among others.
+Noro’s influence extended to Machito, Tito Rodriguez Tito Puente, and Charlie Palmieri, and to a lesser degree, Eddie Palmieri among others — many of who went through his band and performed with many significant artists including Pellin Rodriguez, Vicentico Valdes, Dioris Valladares, Vitin Aviles, Ray Romero, Manny Oquendo, Willie Rodriguez, Willie Rosario, and Ray Santos among others.

 Noro Morales died in January 1964 at the San Juan Jorge Hospital in Puerto Rico.
 The official cause of death was uremia (kidney failure).